 1. Ensure Secure Access to IT Resources

 First and foremost, you need to create a safe and effective foundation for remote digital access.
-To securely work from home, employees should connect to the company network via an encrypted connection.
+To securely work from home like freelancers, employees should connect to the company network via an encrypted connection.
 Therefore, it is necessary to prepare and send out instructions on how to use the corporate VPN and other remote desktop solutions, such as Citrix or TeamViewer.
 Please note that your current solution may be incapable of handling a big number of connections, so be ready to switch to another product beforehand, if needed.
 Additionally, network administrators at your company should estimate and ensure the right amount of bandwidth required for productive remote work.

 2. Provide Devices for Remote Work